New Graduate Student Setup Checklist for Fall 2023

 If you have any problems obtaining your directory ID or setting up your email, please contact the Office of Information Technology (OIT) at firstname.lastname@example.org or (301) 405-1500.
 Hours of operation: Monday-Friday 9:00 a.m. – 5:00 p.m.
 Please note: OIT cannot send login or password information by email.

-In order to receive your first paycheck on August 21st, 2022, you must complete all the necessary payroll paperwork prior to July 27th.
-For more details, please contact Ms. Abigail Rosenberg at email@example.com or (301) 405-8538.
+In order to receive your first paycheck on August 18th, 2023, you must complete all the necessary payroll paperwork prior to July 28th.
+For more details, please contact Ms. Jasmine Penny at email@example.com or (301) 405-1849.
 You will soon receive an email with all the forms that are necessary to create your payroll appointment and information on how to enroll into one of the State Health Insurance plans.
 Please return the forms to the personalized box folder link provided; do not email them.
 Graduate students have the option of enrolling in United Health Care Insurance http://www.firststudent.com or the university staff plan.

 Please go to the following link to complete the online form:

-The cut-off date for submitting the Fall 2022 TA application is August 1st, 2022.
-All incoming graduate students who are attending in person must apply for a TA.
+The cut-off date for submitting the Fall 2023 TA application is August 1st, 2023.
+All incoming graduate students must apply for a TA position.
 For questions and support, please email firstname.lastname@example.org.
 More information will be provided when the time draws near.